dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 We can catch `MyCheckedException` itself, it’s parent Exception, but not child `MySecondCheckedException`.
 And this is the exact reason, why when we override constructor we can throw only exception itself or more generic, cause when we create object, it will invoke it’s parent that throws more specific exception.

-When overrdding constructor you can also throw from child any other unrelated checked & unchecked exceptions, but for method - only checked
+When overriding constructor you can also throw from child any other unrelated checked & unchecked exceptions, but for method - only checked
 ```java
 class A{
     public A() throws IOException{}